 “We know that companies that do that are more resilient and also perform better,” said McKinsey senior partner Dame Vivian Hunt in a 2020 episode of The McKinsey Podcast.
 “They also have more success in building trust, which is important for their long-term success.”

-To thrive in our increasingly interconnected and dynamic world where we face shared problems – from pandemics to climate change – we will need to put stakeholder engagement front of centre, creating and implementing strategies that add value, are sustainable – and bring all of our stakeholders along with us.
+To thrive in our increasingly interconnected and dynamic world where we face shared problems – from pandemics to climate change – we will need to put stakeholder engagement front and centre, creating and implementing strategies that add value, are sustainable – and bring all of our stakeholders along with us.

 Test your understanding